-Approved maintenance organization.
-An organization approved by a Contracting State, in accordance with the requirements of ICAO Annex 6, Part I, Chapter 8 - Aeroplane Maintenance, to perform maintenance of aircraft or parts thereof and operating under supervision approved by that State.
+Approved maintenance organization2.
+An organization approved by a Contracting State, in accordance with the requirements of Annex 8, Part II, Chapter 6 - Maintenance Organization Approval, to perform maintenance of aircraft, engine, propeller or parts thereof and operating under supervision approved by that State.